We all have a natural desire to be with friends and socialize, and many of those occasions we do so with our friends over dinner.

-While I eat 95 percent of my meals at home, and I am a huge proponent of meal planning (and I even have a gluten-free meal planning service), I still go out to eat when I’m invited to join friends and clients.
+While I eat 95 percent of my meals at home, and I am a huge proponent of meal planning (and I even have gluten-free meal plans you can download), I still go out to eat when I’m invited to join friends and clients.
 It’s just what we do.

 But eating out while on a strict gluten-free diet makes me anxious.
 It’s always a crap shoot.